 Several companies are developing large transparent AMOLED displays - and in past years we've seen many prototypes - including a large 55" Full-HD transparent TV.
 But this technology is not commercial yet, mostly it seems because there are no useful applications that will convince the display makers to mass produce such panels.

-Are you looking to adopt an AMOLED display for your device?
-Several producers are already making panels - including Samsung Display, LG Display, EverDisplay, Truly, Visionox and more.
+Are you looking to buy AMOLED display for your project?
 AMOLEDs on the market range from small 1-inch ones for smartwatches through large OLEDs used in tablets and laptops - to large TV panels.
+Visit our OLED Marketplace, the world's most comprehensive OLED catalog, where you can browse the available panels, and let us help you find the best AMOLED supplier for your needs!

 The latest AMOLED news: